Sakamochanq/javascript-archive/README.md

 <br>

-Javascript syntax exercises with VSCode at KIT Univ.
+Exercises in the javascript language using vscode in KIT Univ.

 <br>